Program OverviewPrinter Friendly

 Centennial College's Paramedic program takes pride in its exceptional standards, high-quality graduates and high employment rates.

-In this graduate certificate program, you spend two years in Paramedic courses that cover emergency, medical, trauma and psychological situations through hands-on training in state-of-the-art lab facilities located at the College's Morningside campus.
-Besides physical care, you also learn to provide support to people in crisis, drawing on a unique combination of analytical and professional therapeutic skills.
-Your career advantage is furthered by the fact that paramedics who actively work in the field teach the courses.
+You'll spend two years in Paramedic courses that will cover emergency, medical, trauma and psychological situations through hands-on training in state-of-the-art lab facilities at the College's Morningside campus.
+Besides physical care, you'll also learn to provide support to people in crisis, drawing on a unique combination of analytical and professional therapeutic skills.
+Your career advantage will be furthered by the fact that paramedics who actively work in the field teach the courses.

-Once you complete the Paramedic program, you will be eligible and well prepared to take the Ministry of Health exam for Advanced Emergency Medical Care Assistant (A-EMCA).
-Graduates have consistently scored above the provincial average on the Advanced EMCA certification exam.
-Ministry regulations require this certification for employment as a paramedic in Ontario.
-As such, Paramedic graduates enjoy an excellent reputation in the field.
+Once you complete the Paramedic program, you'll be eligible and well prepared to take the Ministry of Health exam for Advanced Emergency Medical Care Assistant (A-EMCA).
+Graduates have consistently scored above the provincial average on the A-EMCA certification exam.
+Because ministry regulations require this certification for employment as a paramedic in Ontario, Paramedic graduates enjoy an excellent reputation in the field.

-- You receive an equal balance of classroom and practical learning.
+- You'll receive an equal balance of classroom and practical learning.

-- Labs at Morningside campus include advanced simulation facilities where you partake in mock disaster exercises.
+- Labs at Morningside campus include advanced simulation facilities where you'll partake in mock disaster exercises.

 - Instructors are leaders in the EMS community (certified and active advanced care paramedics) with more than 30 years teaching experience.
-They come from a variety of emergency medical services and backgrounds, which adds to the richness of your learning experience.
+They come from a variety of emergency medical services and backgrounds, which will add to the richness of your learning experience.

-- The diploma with which you graduate reflects high standards of learning.
+- The diploma with which you'll graduate reflects high standards of learning.

-As a Paramedic program graduate, you will have the know-how to demonstrate the ability to:
+As a Paramedic program graduate, you'll have the know-how to demonstrate the ability to:

-- Communicate and interact effectively and appropriately with patients and others.
+- Effectively and appropriately communicate and interact with patients and others;

-- Evaluate in an ongoing manner the effectiveness of patient management strategies used and adapt or change strategies to provide optimal care for patients.
+- Evaluate, in an ongoing manner, the effectiveness of patient management strategies and adapt or change strategies to provide optimal care for patients;

 - Ensure the operational safety and preparedness of an ambulance and its equipment.